 The pool is cleaned and drained as needed.
 It differs between the summer and the winter months.
 Algae grows quickly during the summer, so the pool is drained and cleaned every three to four days.

 Will the San Antonio Zoo get another Asian elephant?

 No. The Zoo will eventually have African elephants as part of the Africa Live! habitat.
 The existing elephant exhibit will be reconstructed, the layout expanded, and the elephant barn enlarged.

 Why is it important for Lucky to stay at the San Antonio Zoo?

 Lucky is well taken care of; she is healthy and receives consistent veterinary care.
-She knows her habitat; she is familiar with her zookeepers and staff that care for her 365 days year; and regardless of all the variables, there is no question that a move from the San Antonio Zoo would be stressful and harm up to the probability of her death.
+She knows her habitat; she is familiar with her zookeepers and staff that care for her 365 days year; and regardless of all the variables, there is no question that a move from the San Antonio Zoo would be stressful.

 How does the San Antonio Zoo help in elephant conservation?

 The San Antonio Zoo has been involved in elephant conservation and research since 1997.
 We support or have supported the following: